 Download the handout for this activity.

-The man’s prepositions was not pleasing to me.
+The man’s prepositions were not pleasing to me.

 She minus whale go since she already bought tickets.